Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • Stop the incoming mails

 • Change the primary MX record so that it is unreachable.
-This will queue the new emails and try to redeliver them after 24 hours are completed.
+This will queue the new emails and try to redeliver them after 24 hours have passed.

 • Remove Lync licenses from the source tenant using the admin portal.